kristapsdz/oconfigure/README.md

 Though you can just build this into your Makefile.

-This framework was inspired by [mandoc](https://mandoc.bsd.lv)'s `configure` script written by Ingo Schwarze, but has been expanded to accept configuration values on the command line.
+This framework was inspired by [mandoc](https://mandoc.bsd.lv)'s `configure` script written by Ingo Schwarze.

 What follows is a description of the features and facilities provided by the package when included into your sources.